Charles E. Schmidt College of Medicine

 Telemetry - Med/Surg

-Additional training for residency programs have been created to match many disciplines.
-Currently our training includes both our Internal Medicine, Surgical Residency’s, Emergency Medicine, Psychiatry, and other specialties are also under development.
-We currently have cases written for Cardiology, Pulmonary, Infectious Disease, Renal and Multi-system Failure, Shock and Stroke, Pediatrics, Labor and Delivery and neonatal conditions.
-We have skill training for surgery, with the inclusion of sonogram and ultrasound guided central line placements, “box”, and high fidelity virtual reality trainers for laparoscopic skills enhancement.
+Additional training for residency programs has been created to match many disciplines.
+Currently, our training includes both our Internal Medicine, Surgical Residency, Emergency Medicine, Psychiatry, and other specialties are also under development.
+We currently have cases written for Cardiology, Pulmonary, Infectious Disease, Renal and Multi-system Failure, Shock and Stroke, Pediatrics, Labor and Delivery, and neonatal conditions.
+We have skill training for surgery, with the inclusion of sonogram and ultrasound-guided central line placements, “box”, and high fidelity virtual reality trainers for laparoscopic skills enhancement.